How to use Docker Security Scan Locally

 Docker and Snyk recently entered into a partnership to provide container vulnerability scanning.
 What does this mean for you?
 Snyk is now integrated with Docker Hub to scan official images.
 Additionally, Docker has integrated the Snyk scanning directly into Docker Desktop clients.

 The best practice is to push Security as far left as possible.
 What do I mean by "Push Left"?
-The first time I heard this term was during a presentation at DevOpsDay Zurich by Tanja Janca, aka SheHacksPurple.
-The idea of pushing left is integrating Security as early in the development process as possible.
-The earlier we can start security checks, the cheaper and more efficient it is for the organization.
+I first heard this term during a presentation at DevOpsDay Zurich by Tanja Janca, aka SheHacksPurple.

 Docker Scan pushes left to the point of our local development environment.
 From a DevSecOps perspective, this is an outstanding achievement.
 We can catch Security vulnerabilities locally before pushing any code.